Digitalist-Open-Cloud/Analytics-Log-Agent/README.md

 ## Install

-Copy config.toml.example to default (are you preferred destination), /opt/matomo-agent/config.toml Add settings for the agent in config.toml, run matomo-agent.
+Copy config.toml.example to default (or your preferred destination), /opt/matomo-agent/config.toml Add settings for the agent in config.toml, run matomo-agent.

 ```sh